-stampToDateThe core function of the label is to convert a 10-digit or 13-digit timestamp (usually second-level or millisecond-level) into a date and time string that is easy to understand according to the format rules we set.
-The basic usage of this label is very intuitive:
+stampToDateThe core function of the tag is to convert a 10-digit or 13-digit timestamp (usually second-level or millisecond-level) into a date and time string that is easy to understand according to the format rules we set.
+The basic usage of this tag is very intuitive:

 {{stampToDate(时间戳, "格式")}}

-The Go language uses a fixed reference date and time as a template for time formatting:2006年01月02日 15时04分05秒More precisely, the complete reference time is:
+Go language uses a fixed reference date and time as a template when formatting time:2006年01月02日 15时04分05秒More precisely, the complete reference time is:

 Mon Jan 2 15:04:05 MST 2006

-This means that when you want to display information such as year, month, day, hour, minute, and second in the output, you need to write these numbers or abbreviations in the format string corresponding to the reference date.
-This tells the system which part you want to output and in what form.
+This means that when you want to display the year, month, day, hour, minute, and second information in the output, you need to write the corresponding numbers or abbreviations from the reference date in the format string, so that the system knows which part you want to output and in what form.

 For example:

-The key is that you need to ensure that the numbers and letters in your format string correspond exactly to the reference date format in the Go language.
-For example, if you want to display a four-digit year,2006,instead ofyyyy.
+The key is to ensure that the numbers and letters in your format string correspond exactly to the reference date format in the Go language.
+For example, if you want to display a four-digit year, you must use2006instead ofyyyy.

-Assume we are building a list of articles and we want to display the publication date of each article.
-In the template, we can get the creation timestamp of the article.archive.CreatedTimeby obtaining the creation timestamp of the article.
+Assuming we are building an article list and want to display the publish date of each article.
+In the template, we can accessarchive.CreatedTimethe creation timestamp of the article.

-If you want to display a common date format, such as2023-01-15You can use it like thisstampToDate:
+If you want to display a common date format, for example2023-01-15We can use it like thisstampToDate:

 {{stampToDate(archive.CreatedTime, "2006-01-02")}}